PROPERTY JOURNAL

 RICS members will also need to develop new skills and knowledge.
 Training on any new technology can seem daunting, but surveyors can focus on understanding how to work with AI to make best use of its capabilities.

 This could include automating tasks, analysing large datasets or predicting and forecasting trends.
-In addition, understanding of regulations such as the GDPR are crucial when AI uses data that includes personal information.
+In addition, understanding regulations such as the GDPR is crucial when AI uses data that includes personal information.

-A respondent commented that 'AI should not be viewed as a threat to current jobs, but instead as a tool for automating mundane tasks to allow surveyors to focus on higher-value activities'.
+A respondent commented: 'AI should not be viewed as a threat to current jobs, but instead as a tool for automating mundane tasks to allow surveyors to focus on higher-value activities.'

-For example, building surveyors could automate tasks like measuring building dimensions or checking compliance with regulations, freeing up their time to focus on complex site assessments and client consultation.
+For example, building surveyors could automate tasks such as measuring building dimensions or checking compliance with regulations, freeing up their time to focus on complex site assessments and client consultation.

 Digitalisation helps progress on sustainability